MakeYourLifeEasier/Wuxiaworld-2-eBook/README.md

 ## Getting Started

-To run this script you'll need to have Python 3.6.1 install which you can find [here](https://www.python.org/downloads/ "Python Download Link").
+To run this script you'll need to have Python 3.6.x install which you can find [here](https://www.python.org/downloads/ "Python Download Link").
-Or you can just donwload the standalone executable which you can find [here](https://github.com/MrHaCkEr/Wuxiaworld-2-eBook/releases "GitHub releases 1.2").

 ### Features

 - Download and save you favorite Novels from wuxiaworld.com into a .epub file
-- Automatically adds some metadata like author, title and series names
+- Automatically adds some metadata like author, title and cover

 ### Prerequisites